Animal Assisted Therapy

 Dogs can often have the same behavior or social problems as children such as trouble following directions, hyperactivity, anxiety or shyness.
 Children find that they learn how to 'help the dog' thereby helping themselves.
 Dogs are also social animals and focus on attachment and relationship.
 They align themselves with humans and have the ability to engage and connect with children within the play therapy context bringing confidence and increased self-worth along with connection to children's lives.

-Apollo, Olive and Mercury's Work with Adolescents and Animal Assisted Therapy
+Apollo, Olive, Chloe's Work with Adolescents and Animal Assisted Therapy

 Animal Assisted Therapy (AAT) has shown to be useful in working with adolescents.
 Similary to work with children the goal of AAT is to help strengthen and promote teens’ emotional, cognitive, and social functioning.
 Apollo, Olive and Petra help teens to openly engage in the treatment process, to gain insight into their own behaviors, thoughts and emotions, to increase communication skills, improve relationships, as well as to improve their sense of social awareness and build greater social skills.